 The New York City skyline will never again present the iconic contours it showed as the sun set on Sept.
 10, 2001.
 But many years later, it's a far cry from how it appeared after the terrorist attacks on the World Trade Center on 9/11.

-Half of the 16 acres surrounding where the twin towers and other buildings of the World Trade Center stood are being redeveloped as a business and commercial center.
-The other 8 acres now house a memorial and museum.
+Half of the 16 acres (6.4 hectares) surrounding where the Twin Towers and other buildings of the World Trade Center once stood have been redeveloped as a business and commercial center.
+The other 8 acres (3.2 hectares) now house a memorial and museum.
 The National September 11 Memorial & Museum honors those who died on 9/11 and in the 1993 terrorist attack on the World Trade Center, when thousands were injured and six were killed after a bomb exploded in a parking garage.
-Among the 9/11 victims being honored are those who died as a result of the collapse, including the fallen first responders and those who perished on the four hijacked flights.
+Among the 9/11 victims being honored are those who died as a result of the buildings collapsing, the first responders who were on the scene, and those near Shanksville, Pennsylvania, and at the Pentagon.

 The Sept.
-11 memorial consists of two square pools that sink into the footprints of the former twin towers.
-Water cascades down the walls of each reflecting pool, streaming over the rims of the central chasms and vanishing into the depths below.
-Between them lies the aboveground portion of the museum, which houses exhibits demonstrating the tragic and heroic events that happened hand in hand on 9/11.
+11 memorial consists of twin reflecting pools — each nearly an acre in size — which stand in the footprints where the former Twin Towers once stood.
+Waterfalls cascade down the walls of each reflecting pool, streaming over the rims of the central chasms and vanishing into the depths below.
+Together they feature the largest man-made waterfalls in North America.
+Between them lies the above-ground portion of the museum, which houses exhibits demonstrating the tragic and heroic events that happened hand in hand on 9/11.